 I like to use these guides to support students by having the topic listed on the graphic organizers and writing pages as well.
-I also like to have some sort of graphic or clip art drawing of the topic.
+Including a graphic or clip art drawing of the topic also helps them to choose the page and makes the writing and research a little more fun and engaging.
 They are great for building independence like in a research center, writers workshop, or during writing lessons.

 Another great place to find and use Research Companions is in combination with science Life Cycle units!
 Read more about life cycles and research companion resources here!